Semert/Mert-Twitter-Clone/README.md

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/44974863/93777202-20120080-fc2d-11ea-830c-b88ed2813fbc.gif)

-### Twitter clone project made up with react and Firebase.
-In this friendly beginner project you can post text, image or gif and it'll be automaticly added on firebase database.
+### Twitter clone project made up with React and Firebase.
+In thisproject you can post a text, image or gif and it'll be automaticly added on firebase.

 ## Available Scripts